 Welcome To Modern Flintknapping

 Modern Flintknapping showcases the flintknapping art work of Bill Earnhardt of Salisbury NC.
-Bill started flintknapping when he was only 10 years old, so lets just say(without getting specific on age) that he has 50+ years of experience in the ancient art of flintknapping.
+Bill started beating on slate when he was only 10 years old, but considers his years as actual flintknapping at 50 years.

 Bill is known for his unique technique of pressure flaking and specializes in making super thin pieces ranging from .115 to .15 inches thick.

 In Bill's version of modern flintknapping, he will take artifact designs and add his artistic flair and change their design in various ways.
 He may blend various designs into one piece making a hybrid piece.
 He will also come up with totally new designs.
 Recently a younger breed of knappers are carrying this on, such as Jake Webster and his "Ghost Points".
 We are very happy to see the art of flintknapping continuing to progress.